StockNews.com Begins Coverage on Timberland Bancorp (NASDAQ:TSBK)

-StockNews.com began coverage on shares of Timberland Bancorp (NASDAQ:TSBK – Get Rating) in a report published on Monday morning.
-The firm issued a buy rating on the savings and loans company’s stock.
+StockNews.com initiated coverage on shares of Timberland Bancorp (NASDAQ:TSBK – Get Rating) in a research report released on Tuesday morning.
+The brokerage issued a buy rating on the savings and loans company’s stock.

-Timberland Bancorp (NASDAQ:TSBK – Get Rating) last announced its earnings results on Monday, January 24th.
-The savings and loans company reported $0.65 EPS for the quarter.
+Timberland Bancorp (NASDAQ:TSBK – Get Rating) last released its quarterly earnings data on Monday, January 24th.
+The savings and loans company reported $0.65 earnings per share (EPS) for the quarter.
 Timberland Bancorp had a return on equity of 12.59% and a net margin of 36.62%.
-The company had revenue of $16.14 million for the quarter.
+The business had revenue of $16.14 million during the quarter.

-In other Timberland Bancorp news, COO Jonathan Arthur Fischer sold 2,500 shares of the stock in a transaction that occurred on Tuesday, March 15th.
-The stock was sold at an average price of $28.01, for a total value of $70,025.00.
-The sale was disclosed in a document filed with the SEC, which is available at this hyperlink.
-5.40% of the stock is currently owned by corporate insiders.
+In related news, COO Jonathan Arthur Fischer sold 2,500 shares of Timberland Bancorp stock in a transaction dated Tuesday, March 15th.
+The shares were sold at an average price of $28.01, for a total value of $70,025.00.
+The sale was disclosed in a filing with the SEC, which can be accessed through this link.
+Company insiders own 5.40% of the company’s stock.

-Several institutional investors have recently modified their holdings of the company.
-Geode Capital Management LLC raised its stake in shares of Timberland Bancorp by 0.8% in the third quarter.
-Geode Capital Management LLC now owns 63,699 shares of the savings and loans company’s stock worth $1,844,000 after purchasing an additional 482 shares during the last quarter.
-Russell Investments Group Ltd. raised its stake in shares of Timberland Bancorp by 6.5% in the third quarter.
-Russell Investments Group Ltd. now owns 21,462 shares of the savings and loans company’s stock worth $620,000 after purchasing an additional 1,313 shares during the last quarter.
-Morgan Dempsey Capital Management LLC raised its stake in shares of Timberland Bancorp by 48.7% in the third quarter.
-Morgan Dempsey Capital Management LLC now owns 4,281 shares of the savings and loans company’s stock worth $124,000 after purchasing an additional 1,402 shares during the last quarter.
-Kiley Juergens Wealth Management LLC raised its stake in shares of Timberland Bancorp by 1.8% in the fourth quarter.
-Kiley Juergens Wealth Management LLC now owns 83,190 shares of the savings and loans company’s stock worth $2,304,000 after purchasing an additional 1,509 shares during the last quarter.
-Finally, Dimensional Fund Advisors LP raised its stake in shares of Timberland Bancorp by 0.4% in the third quarter.
-Dimensional Fund Advisors LP now owns 595,412 shares of the savings and loans company’s stock worth $17,237,000 after purchasing an additional 2,086 shares during the last quarter.
-61.83% of the stock is owned by hedge funds and other institutional investors.
+A number of institutional investors and hedge funds have recently bought and sold shares of TSBK.
+Morgan Dempsey Capital Management LLC lifted its position in Timberland Bancorp by 48.7% in the third quarter.
+Morgan Dempsey Capital Management LLC now owns 4,281 shares of the savings and loans company’s stock worth $124,000 after purchasing an additional 1,402 shares during the period.
+CWM LLC acquired a new stake in Timberland Bancorp in the fourth quarter worth approximately $154,000.
+Two Sigma Advisers LP acquired a new stake in Timberland Bancorp in the third quarter worth approximately $327,000.
+Bellevue Asset Management LLC bought a new stake in Timberland Bancorp in the third quarter worth about $371,000.
+Finally, Russell Investments Group Ltd. grew its position in Timberland Bancorp by 6.5% in the third quarter.
+Russell Investments Group Ltd. now owns 21,462 shares of the savings and loans company’s stock worth $620,000 after buying an additional 1,313 shares during the last quarter.
+Hedge funds and other institutional investors own 61.83% of the company’s stock.

 About Timberland Bancorp (Get Rating)